 Another great reason to stop by Gembrook village is its location as the terminus of The Puffing Billy steam train.
 Dressed up as Thomas the Tank Engine a couple of times each year (for the Puffing Billy Day Out with Thomas), originally the little steam train was used for the first half of the last century to carry wood and other products from Gembrook to Melbourne.
 Tourists began coming to Gembrook in the open-carriages of the steam train in the early 1900s.
 A brass band welcomed them as they disembarked at the station.
 But then the narrow gauge line from Belgrave to Gembrook was closed after a landslide in 1953.
 Puffing Billy didn’t return to Gembrook until 1998.

 Puffing Billy sounds its horn through the hills and mountains regularly throughout the day and tourists ride the line between Belgrave, Emerald, and Gembrook.
-Stopping by Gembrook village for 1 hour and 25 minutes is enough time for the kids to play in the park, to eat at the local cafes and restaurants right next door, to shop at the local markets and to see the architecture of this quaint village.
+Stopping by Gembrook village for 1 hour and 25 minutes is enough time for the kids to play in the park, to eat at the local cafes, and the great Gembrook restaurants (such as the Independent Gembrook) right next door.
+You also have time to explore the local markets, Gembrook shops and to see the architecture of this quaint village.

 You can view the timetable and more information including prices and stations in the Links and Further Information section below.
 If you’re really lucky on the day you visit, you’ll be able to tour the Motorist Vintage Motoring Museum.